nudge-ai-agent/nudge-ai-agent.github.io/docs/getting-started/shopify-app-guide/index.md

 4. **Select a Plan**
    - After installation, choose a plan that fits your business size on the plan selection page
-   - All plans start with a 14-day free trial
+   - All plans start with a 7-day free trial
-   - Click "Start 14-day free trial" or a similar button
+   - Click "Start 7-day free trial" or a similar button
+   - Payments are securely processed through Shopify.

 ## Essential Post-Installation Setup